openrndr/openrndr-guide/docs/Tutorial_VideoWriter.md

+# Writing to video files #

-Writing to videos has only been tested on OSX thus far, it has been tested with ffmpeg 2.3.2.
+Please note that writing to videos for OPENRNDR has only been tested on OSX thus far, it has been tested with ffmpeg 2.3.2.

 Use homebrew too install ffmpeg: `brew install ffmpeg`

 Be sure that you have read and that you understand the tutorial on render targets and color buffers.
 A `ColorBuffer` instance is needed to provide the `VideoWriter` with frames.